 How to Get to Zermatt?

-Since Zermatt is a car free village the only way to get there is via train.
-Zermatt is well connected in the Swiss Railsystem.
+Since Zermatt is a car-free village, the only way to get there is via train.
+Zermatt is well connected to the Swiss Rail system.

 If you have a rental car in Switzerland, the best thing to do is to drive to Täsch and park in their overnight parking facade.
 There are 2,100 covered parking spaces available 24 hours a day, 365 days a year.
 From there, you can easily hop on a quick train journey to Zermatt.

 Once in Zermatt you can walk to your accommodation, or take an electric bus, or horse carriage to your accommodation.
-Sometimes this transfer is included in your nightly rate so make sure and check beforehand (typically the higher-end hotels).
+Sometimes this transfer is included in your nightly rate, so check beforehand (typically the higher-end hotels).

 The Best Things to do in Zermatt

 This mountain track railway is a gorgeous way to see the sights surrounding Zermatt.
-It was actually the world’s first fully electrified cog train and boasts an open-air design as well.
+It was the world’s first fully electrified cog train and boasts an open-air design.
 It’s set in the Swiss canton of Valais and connects the charming resort village to the peak of Gornergrat.

 This is an ideal starting place for many beautiful hikes in the area.
 The journey is about half an hour in total and has a vertical climb of almost 5,000 feet, the second highest in all of Europe.

 Matterhorn Glacier Paradise

-The highest cable car station in all of Europe, Matterhorn Glacier Paradise sits 12,739 feet high up in the sky and riding it is one of the best things to do in Zermatt.
+The highest cable car station in Europe, Matterhorn Glacier Paradise, sits 12,739 feet high in the sky and riding it is one of the best things to do in Zermatt.
 This gorgeous gondola offers sweeping 360 views looking out over the alluring alpine landscape.

 It’s an unparalleled panorama of Swiss scenery, covered in glaciers and snow-capped peaks as far as the eye can see.
 At the top, there’s also a cinema lounge, fine dining eateries, hiking and biking trails, and some seriously superb ski slopes.